gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

         ..
 NOTE:: If no files are found please ensure your Github or Git integration is configured properly (Private repos need to have a key pair added to |morpheus|, the keypair selected on the integration in |morpheus|, and the keypair's public key added to the GitHub users SSH keys in github or to the git repo).
    TFVAR SECRET
     Select a tfvars secret for .tf variables.
 Tfvars secrets can be added in `Services -> Cypher` using the tfvars/name mountpoint.
-This allows sensitive data and passwords to be encrypted and securely used with Terraform templates.
+This allows sensitive data and passwords to be encrypted and securely used with Terraform Blueprints.
    OPTIONS
     example ``-var 'instanceName=sampleTfApp'``